square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

 ## Application Flow

-This is an ASP.NET Core Razon application.
+This is an ASP.NET Core Razor application.
 The web application implements the Square Online payment solution to charge a payment source (debit, credit, or digital wallet payment cards).

 Square Online payment solution is a 2-step process: